tsuday/GAN/README.md

 This file includes three classes: Generator, Disciminator and GAN.
 GAN class is simple and standard implementation to combine Generator and Discriminator.
-You can use GAN class or implement your own class to combine them.
+You can use GAN class only or implement your own class to combine Generator and Discriminator.

 _TODO:to be written about more technical details._

 ### Learning data

-_TODO: to add data and write about it._
+This implementation requires CSV file listing 2 image file paths in each row as learning data.
+File of the first column path is input for GAN, and the second column is file path of training data image.
+CSV is necessary because batch data read function of Tensorflow needs it.
+This repository include sample csv, dataList.csv, and image files as samples.

 ### Limitations
 Currently, this implementation has some limitations.

 * Treat only 1-dimensional image (e.g. gray scale image).
-  There is a plan to extend it to treat 3-dimensional image (e.g. RGB color image).
+  There is a plan to extend it to treat 3-dimensional image (e.g. RGB color image), but not yet implemented.
 * Data images have to be 512x512 pixels size._

 ### Customize and Settings
+There are several settings.

+* Optional argument of GAN constructor:
+    - 'batch_size' is a number of image file pairs passed to GAN for each iteration of training.
+When predicting, this value should be 1.
+    - 'is_data_augmentation' is a flag to use data augmentation while training.
+When this flag is 'True', input training image is augmented by flipping and transposing.
+    - 'is_skip_connection' is a flag to use 'skip connection' network structure.
+This structure connect encoder to decoder in the same level directory in Generator.
+Thus detailed information of input image is kept while training.
+    - 'loss_function' is a function to be used as loss function in Generator.
+The loss calculated by this function is mixed with output of Discriminator.

+* Implementation of GAN class.
+You can use your own implementation to combine Generator and Discriminator class instead of GAN class.

-_TODO:to be written_
+_TODO:to be written more_

 ### Output data while learning